gamedevware/charon/docs/advanced/mcp.rst

 --------------------------------------

-The built-in MCP server works with **local files** and with **remote Charon service URLs** that are reachable from the machine running the ``charon`` process.
+The built-in MCP server works with **local files** and with **remote Charon service URLs** that are reachable from the machine running the Charon process.
 The game data file is loaded locally by the CLI tool.

 If you need a **fully-remote** MCP setup where Charon itself runs as a cloud service and the